Loading tech stack...

 Instead of bending the business around a limited platform, the platform was rebuilt around the business.

-The public site handles experience, the CMS handles control, and eBay continues to handle fulfilment.
+The storefront handles customer experience, the CMS handles operational control, and eBay continues to handle fulfilment.

 A platform rebuild shaped around retail workflow, not platform limitations.